waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_5.md

 Right now our validations are ensuring only that the user doesn't make a typo when entering their password.
 However, we also shouldn't be registering a user if the email is already taken.

+Write a feature test to ensure a user can't sign up with an email that is already taken.
+Ensure this test is failing correctly before proceeding

-In general, there are three levels at which you can and should check for the uniqueness in a well-designed application:
+In general, there are three levels at which you can and should validate data in a well-designed application:

-* You should check it before the form is submitted by sending a request to the server to check if the form is valid.
-This is done using Javascript that we haven't covered yet, so let's ignore it for now.
-You can't rely exclusively on this check anyway because the form may be submitted directly without the page being rendered or javascript may be disabled.
+1 You should check it in the browser before the form is submitted (this is done using Javascript, which we haven't covered yet so let's postpone that for now).
+However, you can't rely exclusively on this validation because a post request can be submitted directly without a page ever being rendered; or javascript may be disabled.

 ![alt text](https://dchtm6r471mui.cloudfront.net/hackpad.com_jubMxdBrjni_p.52567_1380107708596_Screen%20Shot%202013-09-25%20at%2012.13.52.png "bookmark manager")

-* You should check for the uniqueness of records on the model level by using validations.
-This will allow you to display meaningful error messages.
-So, on the model level we want to have a uniqueness validation:
+2 You should validate it on the server using model validations.
+This will help you to display meaningful error messages.
+Also, it ensures data integrity issues can't be introduced at the model level.
+So, for our unique email validation:

 ```ruby
 validates_uniqueness_of :email